 1. Isolating yourself from your former friends and family

-Seeking to isolate you from your support network is a common controlling behavior in a relationship.
+Seeking to isolate yourself from your support network is a common controlling behavior in a relationship.
 The methods vary from complaining about how much time you spend with them to making negative comments about them and attempting to put a stumbling block between you.

 2. Having the impression that you must consult with someone before making any decision